 This problem of scale for designing software brings with it a host of problems that do not necessarily arise for smaller problems.
 And do not let anyone fool you-good design is hard.
-Why it is hard, I believe, is due to three reasons, a fundamental one, a technical one, and a pragmatic one.
+Why it is hard, I believe, is due to three reasons.